oemof/oemof-solph/docs/usage.rst

 GenericStorage (component)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-In contrast to the three classes above the storage class is a pure solph class and is not inherited from the oemof-network module.
+A component to model a storage with its basic characteristics.
+The GenericStorage is designed for one input and one output.
 The ``nominal_storage_capacity`` of the storage signifies the storage capacity.
 You can either set it to the net capacity or to the gross capacity and limit it using the min/max attribute.
 To limit the input and output flows, you can define the ``nominal_value`` in the Flow objects.
 Furthermore, an efficiency for loading, unloading and a loss rate can be defined.